elastic/apm-agent-python/docs/index.rst

 ------------
 To send error logs to Opbeat, you must install an agent.

 This is the official Opbeat standalone Python agent.
-It is forked from `raven <https://github.com/dcramer/raven>`_.
+It is forked from `Raven <https://github.com/dcramer/raven>`_.

 Requirements
 ------------
 - pip
-- simplejson (if < Python 2.7)
+- simplejson (Only if you're using < Python 2.7)

 Installation